gatsbyjs/gatsby/docs/blog/2018-06-14-escalade-sports-from-5000-to-5-in-hosting/index.md

 Headquartered in Evansville, Indiana, USA, Escalade sells its equipment direct-to-consumers online, as well as through a network of local and regional distributors and specialty stores.

 Escalade recently started migrating its sites to Gatsby.
-They choose to migrate first one of their  e-commerce brands, [cajunbowfishing.com](cajunbowfishing.com) and recently relaunched it on Gatsby.
-Next they’ll be migrating the Escalade Sports homepage, and then other brand sites.
+They first chose to migrate one of their e-commerce brands, [cajunbowfishing.com](cajunbowfishing.com) and recently relaunched it on Gatsby.
+Next they’ll be migrating the Escalade Sports homepage and then other brand sites.

 ![cajunbowfishing.com homepage](./cajun-bowfishing-homepage.jpg)

 # Making the decision to migrate to Gatsby

-When lead developer Kennedy Rose took responsibility for Escalade’s web stack, the first challenge he confronted were stability issues.
+When lead developer Kennedy Rose took responsibility for Escalade’s web stack, the first challenges he confronted were stability issues.

 “When I started, all of our sites were on Drupal,” said Rose.
 “The problem was that it wasn’t stable.
 The sites all shared a core, and when the core went down, everything went down.”